Bringing the Denver developer community together.

 Denver Devs was started in 2015 by Dan Hannigan.

-The whole community has a strong say in how it runs - but helping with the admin tasks are Alan Proctor, Ashley Carter, Chuck Harmston, Drew Dahlman, gabi Cepeda-Procell, James Gibson, Kyle Coberly, Marc Missey, Michael McGuire, Morgan Whaley, Tim Klein and Valerie Krauncunas.
+The whole community has a strong say in how it runs - but helping with the admin tasks are Alan Proctor, Ashley Carter, Chuck Harmston, Drew Dahlman, Gabi Cepeda-Procell, James Gibson, Kyle Coberly, Kate Rose, Marc Missey, Michael McGuire, Morgan Whaley, Tim Klein and Valerie Krauncunas.
 Feel free to reach out to any of us with help or questions.

 These are very important to us.
 Please take a moment to consider them and abide by them when joining & interacting with the community.